 Always remember that people can and do recover from eating disorders.
 There is help out there.
 If you have an eating disorder or think you may be developing a problem, you can speak to your GP about getting help.
-You can also contact Bodywhys which is the Eating Disorders Association of Ireland for more information and support at Bodywhys.ie
+You can also contact Bodywhys for more information and support at Bodywhys.ie